Masjid al-Qiblatayn

-The Masjid al-Qiblatayn (مسجد القبلتين), also spelt Masjid al-Qiblatain, is a mosque in Medina believed by Muslims to be the place where the final Islamic prophet, Muhammad, received the command to change the Qibla (direction of prayer) from Jerusalem to Mecca.
+The Masjid al-Qiblatayn (مسجد القبلتين), also spelt Masjid al-Qiblatain, is a historic mosque in Medina, Saudi Arabia, located approximately 5 km north-west of the Prophet's Mosque.

+The mosque is believed by Muslims to be the place where the final Islamic prophet, Muhammad, received the command to change the Qibla (direction of prayer) from Jerusalem to Mecca.
 The mosque was built by Sawad ibn Ghanam ibn Ka'ab during the year 2 AH (623 CE) and is one of the few mosques in the world to have contained two mihrabs (niches indicating the qibla) in different directions.

-In 1987, during the reign of King Fahd, the mosque was completely torn down and rebuilt.
-In the course of the reconstruction, the old prayer niche facing Jerusalem was removed, and the one facing Mecca was left.
-The Qiblatayn Mosque is among the earliest mosques that date to the time of Muhammad, along with the Quba'a Mosque and Masjid an-Nabawi, considering that the Great Mosques of Mecca and Jerusalem are associated with earlier Prophets in Islamic thought.

 History

 The mosque is among the earliest mosques in Medina and was built by Sawad ibn Ghanam ibn Ka'ab al-Ansari in the Islamic year 2 AH, and the name of the mosque goes back to the lifetime of Muhammad, when his companions named it after an event that took place on the 15th of Sha'baan the same year, when Muhammad received revelation from Allah instructing him to take the Kaaba as the qibla during the Dhuhr prayer, instead of Baytul Maqdis, which was the Masjid Al Aqsa in Jerusalem.
 He later announced this to his companions in his own mosque, after which the news began to spread.
 Many pilgrims who go to Mecca for Hajj often visit Medina, where some visit this mosque because of its historical significance.Indeed, We see you ˺O Prophet˺ turning your face towards heaven.
 Now We will make you turn towards a ˺direction of prayer˺ that will please you.
 So turn your face towards the Sacred Mosque ˺in Mecca˺—wherever you are, turn your faces towards it.
 Those who were given the Scripture certainly know this to be the truth from their Lord.
 And Allah is never unaware of what they do.

 – Quran 2:144 (translated by Mustafa Khattab)A hadith from Sahih Bukhari says: